hmcts/rd-caseworker-ref-api/README.md

 Provides Case worker user profile data to clients, implemented as a Java/SpringBoot application.

+for more Info about the CaseWorker, Please refer to the confluence

+Architecture of the Caseworker (https://tools.hmcts.net/confluence/pages/viewpage.action?pageId=1444742328) and

+Business of the CaseWorker (https://tools.hmcts.net/confluence/display/RTRD/Caseworker+Reference+Data)

 ### Prerequisites

 To run the project you will need to have the following installed: